Hua Hin district: Transport

 In August 2018 the Department of Airports announced that it will spend 3.5 billion baht to upgrade Hua Hin Airport over the next five years.
 The number of travellers using the airport is expected to increase by tenfold, to three million a year, in that time frame.
 The upgrade is part of the "Riviera Thailand" and Southern Economic Corridor projects.
 The work at the airport will take four to five years.
 It includes enlarging the existing passenger terminal, building a second one, expanding hangar space, and widening the runway from 30 to 45 metres.

+Health

+Hua Hin is served by Hua Hin Hospital, operated by the Ministry of Public Health.
+It is the largest hospital in Prachuap Khiri Khan province.

 Education

 Hua Hin and Cha-am host a number of tertiary education institutions such as Kasetsart University Veterinary Teaching Hospital, Silpakorn University, Suan Dusit Rajabhat (Hospitality) University, and the Petchaburi Technology and Agricultural University.
 Webster University Thailand had a campus near Hua Hin, but ceased operations on December 31, 2021.
 The Rajamangala University of Technology also has a campus in the vicinity, the Rattanakosin (Wangklaikangwon Campus).